Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Everyone faces challenges in life.
-It's a matter of how you learn to overcome them and using them to your advantage."
+> "Patience is a form of wisdom.
+It demonstrates that we understand and accept the fact that sometimes things must unfold in their own time."
-> — **Celestine Chua**
+> — **Jon Kabat-Zinn**

 ---

-_Last updated: 16 November 2025 ⏳_
+_Last updated: 17 November 2025 ⏳_